nghttp2/nghttp2/doc/nghttpx.1.rst

 .. option:: --header-field-buffer=<SIZE>

-    Set maximum  buffer size for incoming  HTTP header field list.
+    Set maximum buffer size for incoming HTTP request header field list.
 This is the sum of header name and value in bytes.

     Default: ``64K``

 .. option:: --max-header-fields=<N>

-    Set maximum number of incoming HTTP header fields, which appear in one request or response header field list.
+    Set  maximum  number  of incoming  HTTP  request  header fields, which  appear in one request  or response header field list.

     Default: ``100``